Trucking companies and drivers don’t want to admit liability for accidents. Learn what lawyers look for to get you fair compensation.

 Trucking companies often put intense pressure on their drivers to make lots of deliveries in short periods of time.
 It’s one of the ways they can increase profits.

 So, even honest truckers can succumb to the temptation to falsify records.
 After all, poor performance means they could be fired.

 If litigation is necessary our lawyers will review these records carefully for errors and inconsistencies.
 In addition, the attorneys will evaluate driver logs to make sure they are stopping to rest as required by law.

 What if the Trucking Company Destroys or Alters Evidence?

 Trucking companies may deliberately try to destroy evidence or conveniently “lose” evidence.
 The minute they know about the trucking accident, they’re acting.
 They may try to manipulate evidence to reduce or eliminate their liability.

 Trucking companies know the stakes that are involved and you should also.
-Our Dallas injury law firm will help you level the playing field and protect your legal rights.
+Our Dallas attorneys for Personal injury will help you level the playing field and protect your legal rights.